mrkmg/node-external-editor/README.md

 write to stdout.
 Seeing as this will be used in an interactive CLI environment, I made the decision to force the package to be synchronous.
 If you know a reliable way to force all stdin and stdout to be limited only to the child_process, please submit a PR.

+If async is really needed, you can use `editAsync` or `runAsync`.
+If you are using readline or have anything else listening to the stdin or you write to stdout, you will most likely have problem, so make sure to remove any other listeners on stdin, stdout, or stdin.

 ##Demo